TakafumiSakagami/cpiaengine/README.md

 _slow = 60 frames = 1 second.

 Only needs to be specified when transitioning to black.
+For white or colored fades, check the Kanon demo; it requires a few extra lines of code.

 ### frames = 20;